 That the plugs designed to protect both the Lightning connector and headphone jack are frustratingly impossible to engage without focused, concentrated repeated effort, I have to question the design and ask, “What were they thinking?”

 My beef is not only with the good folks at Amzer (and they are good folks!), but with almost all case makers that offer less than stellar protection for their precious cargo.
 These phones are expensive.
 Go ahead and destroy one, even under contract.
 With $99 2-year AppleCare+ coverage, replacing a damaged phone is still going to command a $79 service fee.
 Users get two of these.
-After the contract expires, repair/replacement costs go up dramatically.
+After the contract expires, replacement costs go up dramatically, unlike the service of iPhone repair in San Diego.

 With these thoughts in mind, I do not understand why users don’t opt for cases with better, make that, total protection from outside elements, including water, dirt and dust and a healthy drop from about six feet.
 When I see someone with a shattered screen and NO case, I have to wonder about the user’s smarts.
 But, that’s just me.
 I admit it.